uwspstar/FullStack/C#.NET/Console-Class.md

 - Namespace: `System`

 - Represents the standard input, output, and error streams for console applications.
-This class cannot be inherited
+This class cannot be inherited.

 ## Console I/O Streams